Universal relations and bounds for fluctuations in quasistatic small heat engines: Abstract

-We approach the above central issue of microscopic heat engines: By analyzing higher order statistical properties of the Carnot cycle whose working substance is a small, classical system, we find that they show an universal behavior similar to its efficiency depending solely on the temperature ratio $T_c/T_h$ between the hot $(T_h)$ and cold $(T_c)$ heat baths.
-Furthermore, we show that the ratio between the fluctuations of work and heat for the Carnot cycle provides an universal upper bound of this quantity among cycles operating between the temperature $T_c$ and $T_h$ consisting of quasistatic strokes.
-Our results on the expression of the above ratio and its bound provide a clear scenario to design reliable microscopic heat engines.
+In this article, we develop a theory that describes the $(n\geq 2)$-th order moments of the work and heat of small heat engines that are subject to thermal fluctuations and test our predictions with experimental data from the Brownian Carnot engine~\cite{Martinez15}, a Carnot engine with a Brownian particle as its working substance.
+In particular, we analyze the statistical properties of reversible Carnot cycles through moments of arbitrary order, finding that they show universal features in the line of Carnot's classical result: with exclusive dependence on the temperature ratio $T_{\rm c}/T_{\rm h}$ between the hot $(T_{\rm h})$ and cold $(T_{\rm c})$ heat baths.
+Furthermore, we show that the ratio between the fluctuations of work and heat for the Carnot cycle provides a universal upper bound for this quantity among cycles operating between the temperatures $T_{\rm h}$ and $T_{\rm c}$ consisting of quasistatic strokes.
+Our analytical results are tested using previous experimental data of the Brownian Carnot engine~\cite{Martinez15}, exploring their validity from the quasistatic limit to the non-equilibrium performance in the non-quasistatic regime.
+Our results pave the way to designing reliable microscopic heat engines by reducing the fluctuations of the work output without lowering the average work and efficiency.

-\textit{Working substance.---} Let us first discuss the property of the working substance with which Carnot cycle can be realized.
-Since systems with a small number of degrees of freedom do not necessarily relax into an equilibrium state during adiabatic processes, the final state of a quasistatic adiabatic stroke does not follow the canonical distribution in general.
-In order to make the cycle reversible, the final state of the quasistatic adiabatic strokes and the canonical state for the initial point of the subsequent quasistatic isothermal stroke should be statistically the same \cite{Sato02,Sekimotobook10}.